Dimatymadiba/Customer-shopping-analysis./README.md

 7. [Recommendations](#recommendations)

 ### Data sources
-The CSV file utilized for the Customer Shopping Dashboard project was sourced from Kaggle, a leading platform for data science resources and datasets.
+The CSV file utilized for the Customer Shopping analysis project was sourced from Kaggle, a leading platform for data science resources and datasets.
 This specific dataset, originating from a retail store, served as the primary data source for our analysis, enabling us to delve into and derive insights on consumer shopping patterns.[Kaggle Profile](https://www.kaggle.com/your_username)
 ### Tools used
 - Microsoft excel (Data cleaning)
 - SQL